After performing a large deletion operation in Amazon S3, the list command is unresponsive. How do I troubleshoot this?

 Instead of running a list operation, you can use an Amazon S3 inventory report to get a list of your objects.
 When a bucket has hundreds of millions of objects, running multiple list operations (listing 1,000 objects at a time) can be challenging.

-You can get daily or weekly Amazon S3 inventory reports for a bucket or a certain prefix, and you can include additional object metadata in your reports.
+You can get daily or weekly Amazon S3 inventory reports for a bucket or prefix, and you can include additional object metadata in your reports.
 Additionally, you can pass an inventory report as an input for a batch operation, and you can use Amazon Athena to query a report.